What are the symptoms of facet disease?

 - Pain, tingling, or numbness caused by neural compression

 While there is no cure for facet disease, nor can its effects be reversed, many patients find that they can manage their symptoms non-surgically with conservative treatments.
-These might include yoga, massage, physical therapy, pain medication, behavior modification, hot-cold compresses, and intermittent rest.
+These might include yoga, massage, physical therapy, pain medication, behavior modification, hot/cold compresses and intermittent rest.
 However, if your discomfort does not abate after weeks or months of these conservative treatments, contact Laser Spine Institute.
-Our safe and effective outpatient procedures utilize the latest endoscopic technology.
-Request a complimentary review of your MRI or CT scan today.
+Our effective outpatient procedures utilize the latest minimally invasive technology.
+Request your MRI or CT scan review today.